egemenyildiz3/restaurant-fetcher/README.md

        exit

-!
-Results will also be saved inside the `FetchedRestaurants/` folder.
+✅ Results will also be saved inside the `FetchedRestaurants/` folder.

 ---

-## 🔍 API Used, Given by the Assessment Centre
+## 🔍 API Used

     https://uk.api.just-eat.io/discovery/uk/restaurants/enriched/bypostcode/EC4M7RF